exercism/awk/exercises/practice/automated-readability-index/.docs/instructions.md

 ## Text Statistics

-The program should calculate and print the exact number of sentences, words and characters in the text.
-The sentences can end with a full stop, an exclamation mark, and a question mark.
-The last sentence can be with or without a punctuation mark at the end.
-Spaces separate words in a sentence; we count all non-blank characters, including punctuation marks.
-Print the statistics after the text preview, separating them with an empty line, as in the example:
+The program should calculate and print the number of sentences, words and characters in the text.
+The sentences can end with a full stop, an exclamation mark, or a question mark.
+The last sentence may end with or without a punctuation mark.
+Spaces separate words in a sentence.
+When counting the number of characters per word, count all non-blank characters, including punctuation marks.
+Print the statistics after the text preview, separating them with an empty line.
+Here is an example output:

 ```text
 The text is: